Theoretical Study of Temperature Dependence of Phonons in Orthorhombic SrZrO$_3$ Perovskite: Introduction

-The role of the lattice-anharmonic effects is significant for several physical properties of solids, including temperature-dependent phonon frequencies, lattice thermal expansion, and phase stability of solids\cite{DCWallace1972}.
-The presence of these effects leads the phonons with a finite lifetime and materials with finite thermal conductivity.
-The magnitude of the anharmonicity is material specific.
-Thus, the covalently bonded materials display almost negligible anharmonic effects and consequently show large thermal conductivities\cite{WardPRB2009, LindsayPRB2010}.
-In contrast, thermoelectric and ferroelectric materials generally exhibit large anharmonicity, obtained from their inelastic neutron scattering spectra and ultra-low thermal conductivity values\cite{ZhaoNature2014, ToshiroRMP2014}.
+Lattice-anharmonic effects play a significant role in determining several physical properties of solids, such as temperature-dependent phonon frequencies, lattice thermal expansion, and phase stability \cite{DCWallace1972}.
+These effects cause phonons to have a finite lifetime, resulting in materials with finite thermal conductivity.
+The magnitude of the anharmonicity is highly material-specific, with covalently bonded materials displaying almost negligible anharmonic effects and therefore showing large thermal conductivities \cite{WardPRB2009, LindsayPRB2010}.
+In contrast, thermoelectric and ferroelectric materials generally exhibit large anharmonicity, as evidenced by their inelastic neutron scattering spectra and ultra-low thermal conductivity values \cite{ZhaoNature2014, ToshiroRMP2014}.
+In ab initio calculations using the density functional theory (DFT) approach, the lowest-order terms of the phonon self-energies are typically considered \cite{MaradudinPR1962}.
+For our study on the temperature-dependent phonon properties in SZO perovskite, we have included only the quasiharmonic and third-order anharmonic corrections in our calculations.
+In the literature, there exist several theoretical investigations of SZO based on first-principles calculations for studying the structural, electronic, elastic, optical, dielectric, vibrational, magnetic, and surface properties.
+However, most of these studies were focused on the cubic phase of SZO.
+On the other hand, there are only a few theoretical studies dealing with the lattice dynamical calculations in orthorhombic SZO.
+To the best of our understanding, this is the first theoretical study dealing with the lattice dynamical calculations including the quasiharmonic and third-order anharmonic corrections in orthorhombic SZO.

-Generally, the ab initio calculations employing the density functional theory (DFT) approach considers only the lowest-order terms of the phonon self-energies\cite{MaradudinPR1962}.
-In this paper, we have included only the quasiharmonic and the third-order anharmonic corrections in our calculations to study the temperature-dependent phonon properties in STO and SZO perovskites.
-We note that the STO exhibits the tetragonal phase only up to 110 K, so we have considered all the temperature-dependent studies only within the temperature range of 0-110 K. However, for SZO, a temperature range of 0-300 K is considered.
+The paper is organized as follows: The computational details used in the present work are described in section~\ref{sec:computational}.
+The section~\ref{sec:anharmonic_details} presents the lattice anharmonic details.
+Under the results and discussion, the structural properties are presented in section~\ref{subsec:structural}.
+The zone-center phonon properties within the harmonic approximation are discussed in section~\ref{subsec:vibrational}.
+The temperature dependence of the lineshifts and linewidths and the frequencies of many optical modes are presented in section~\ref{subsec:anh-contributions}.
+Here, the mode Gr\"uneisen parameter values are also discussed.
+The two phonon density of states and the kinematical function are calculated and presented in section~\ref{sec:tphdos_kf}.
+Finally, the section~\ref{sec:conclusions} presents the conclusions of the paper.